+If you are looking for information about GBP 2015, please check back.
+The website will be updated later this spring.
 The Global Business Project (GBP) is one part class, one part consulting project.
 In a collaboration among a consortium of 10 member schools, including the Wisconsin School of Business, MBA students are organized into teams to complete consulting assignments involving companies’ operations in Brazil, China, and India.
 GBP adds three key elements to the MBA experience:

 - applied global learning, in the form of a consulting project

 - cultivating teamwork skills through solving a problem together

 - learning to navigate a foreign culture in business and social settings